 Between 2010 and 2014, hundreds to thousands of asylum seekers from the Democratic People’s Republic of Korea (a.k.a.
 North Korea) arrived in Canada, many with children, hoping to obtain refugee status.
-Some of the initial applicants were accepted while later applicants in this period have, for the most part, been rejected.
+Some of the initial applicants were accepted while most of the later applicants have been rejected.
 Since 2013, Canada has been verifying fingerprints with the government of the Republic of Korea (a.k.a.
-South Korea) and discovered many asylum seekers, though not all, initially settled there; the Constitution of the Republic of Korea (ROK) recognizes North Koreans as South Korean nationals.
-Since asylum seekers given legal status in one country cannot apply for asylum in another country, North Koreans who migrate through South Korea cannot obtain refugee status elsewhere; they are identified as South Korean.
-This effectively shuts Canada’s door and explains the drop in, and perhaps the end of, North Koreans seeking protection and settlement in Canada, at least for now, unless there is a policy shift, or a viable, alternate passage to Canada emerges.
-As far as those working on the ground can tell, there are some North Koreans who obtained legal status in Canada, and a few still awaiting decision, but news travelled quickly and very few North Korean families have arrived in Canada since 2014.
-In fact, Immigration and Refugee Board (IRB) of Canada data show only one refugee application was approved in 2014.
+South Korea) and discovered many asylum seekers, though not all, initially settled there and obtained citizenship.
+Since asylum seekers given legal status in one country cannot apply for asylum in another country, North Koreans who migrate through South Korea cannot obtain refugee status in Canada.
+In 2014, only one refugee application was approved.
+In addition to the drop in North Korean asylum seekers, many of those already approved were informed in 2018 by Immigration, Refugees and Citizenship Canada (IRCC) that their status was under review leading to deportations.
+Using six individual interviews and one focus group discussion in 2018, this exploratory study focused on North Koreans in Toronto and their trajectories, motivations, experiences and memories of home.